Department of Finance Canada

 The Department of Finance Canada (Ministère des Finances Canada) is a central agency of the Government of Canada.
 The department assists the minister of finance in developing the government's fiscal framework and advises the government on economic and financial issues.
 A principal role of the department is assisting the government in the development of its annual budget.

-The department is responsible to Parliament through the minister of finance (Chrystia Freeland since August 2020, concurrently serving as the deputy prime minister of Canada) and the associate minister of finance (Randy Boissonnault since October 2021, concurrently serving as the minister of tourism).
-The day-to-day operations of the department are directed by the deputy minister of finance (a public servant), presently Michael Sabia.
+The department is responsible to Parliament through the minister of finance (François-Philippe Champagne since March 2025).
+The day-to-day operations of the department are directed by the deputy minister of finance (a public servant).
+Chris Forbes was appointed Deputy Minister of Finance on September 11, 2023.

 The department is headquartered in the James Michael Flaherty Building in downtown Ottawa at the corner of Elgin and Albert.

 Branches and sub-agencies

 The department is divided into several branches: